 We are working with VeloCity, which features engineers, architects and planners, to re-imagine a future based around people, places, public transport and new technology.
 It addresses the most critical issues facing rural communities today, including social and health inequality, lack of connectivity and declining community facilities such as schools, shops and pubs.

-The VTN is an association of parish councillors and other stakeholders committed to the promotion of better connectivity between the villages that surround our estate.
-It aims to do this without reliance on cars and improve road traffic management to facilitate and encourage more active travel in local communities.
+The VTN is an association of parish councillors and other stakeholders committed to the promotion of better connectivity between the villages that surround our Estate.
+It aims to do this by reducing our reliance on cars and improving road traffic management, so as to facilitate and encourage more active travel in local communities.